aarongough/tdd_exercises/PITCHME.md

 <br>
 TDD makes me feel safer and more confident in my day-to-day work, and I believe it makes me faster:

-- Writing tests makes me think through the problem
 - Failing test cases become a checklist!
 - Eliminates usage of console/repl
-- Minimizes usage of interactive debuggers
+- Minimizes usage of debuggers
 - Eliminates regressions
 - Minimizes re-work